flekschas/piling.js/DOCS.md

   });
   ```

-- `previewOffset` and `previewSpacing` are used to **globally** position preview items.
-Hereby, `previewOffset` defines the offset in pixel to the pile cover and `previewSpacing` defines the combined spacing around a pile.
+- `previewAlignment`, `previewOffset` and `previewSpacing` are used to **globally** position preview items. `previewAlignment` specifies the alignment direction, which can one of `top` (default), `left`, `right`, or `bottom`.

+- `previewOffset` defines the offset in pixel to the pile cover and `previewSpacing` defines the combined spacing around a pile.
 E.g., `previewSpacing === 2` results in a 1px margin around the preview items.
 Both properties can be dynamically defines using a per-pile callback function as follows:

   ```javascript
   piling.set('previewOffset', pileState => {